yunfuliu/pixkit/MANUAL.md

 	- Function definitions: Please go [wiki](https://github.com/yunfuliu/pixkit/wiki)

-* (Optional) If you meet bugs during above procedure, please go [issues](https://github.com/yunfuliu/pixkit/issues) to report in either English or Chinese.
+* (Optional) If you meet bugs during above procedure or while you are using pixkit, please go [issues](https://github.com/yunfuliu/pixkit/issues) and report in either English or Chinese.